 Where

-H1 = Height of the elastomeric connector compressed (mm)
+H1 = Height of compressed elastomeric connector (mm)

-H = Height of the elastomeric connector not compressed (mm)
+H = Height of uncompressed elastomeric connector (mm)

-Thanks for reading this article until the end!
+Thank you for reading this article to the end!

-If you have any question, samples need or any technical point you want to talk about:
+If you have any questions, need samples or any other technical information: